Arie

-Arie is a masculine given name.
+Arie is a (usually) masculine given name.

 As a Dutch name, Arie (/nl/) is generally a short form of Adrianus, but sometimes also of Arend or Arent, Arnout or Arnoud, or even Aaron.

 As a Hebrew name, Arie (/he/) is a transliteration of the Hebrew word or name אריה, which means lion.
 Other transliterations include Arieh, Aryeh, Arye, and Ari.